The TPS Regional program accepts proposals on a rolling basis for projects lasting up to 18 months.

-A successful grant application will include a thorough description of the intended project, its audience and content, supported by a timeline of activities and a budget and narrative.
+A successful grant application will include a thorough description of the intended project, its audience, and content, as well as be supported by a timeline of activities, budget, and narrative.
 Evaluators also look for management supports and a sustainability plan.

-TPS Regional Coordinators make granting decisions within six weeks of submission.
+TPS Regional directors make granting decisions within six weeks of submission.

 Access that the proposed project will offer to geographic areas and populations not currently served by TPS Consortium members;